 How to Prepare for the End of Daylight Savings Time

-Daylight Savings Time ends on November 1.
-Be prepared for the changes this day will bring by planning ahead.
+Be prepared for the changes on Daylight Savings Time by planning ahead.

 Understand the Season

 Daylight Savings Time began to avoid wasting summer sun during working hours.
 Some people say that Daylight Savings Time is outdated, but it’s become a part of the yearly calendar.
 Many businesses still benefit from the Daylight Savings Time schedule.

 Some of your devices — iPhones and other electronics — will update automatically.
 Be sure to set your clocks back, especially if they also serve as your alarm.
 Also, change the clocks in your kitchen appliances, watches, and cars.
 This will avoid any confusion once Daylight Savings Time ends.